Dimelsondroid/Fundamental/README.md

 Auto-Stage reset is triggered when cloudGoalInput field value goal is reached as an additional condition to getting Iron element.
 There's 'Stage reset' toggle as well.\
-**pre-Vacuum do turn off confirmations before toggling 'Stage reset' button or it might softlock the game till you confirm stage reset or reload the page.
+**do turn off confirmations before toggling 'Stage reset' button or it might softlock the game with popup window till you confirm stage reset or reload the page.
 Alternatively - set 'stageResetEnable = false' in console**

 All script auto-resets are turned on, be aware before commiting script to console, look for 'do...Reset' variables to change initial state - true\false.\
 Save mass should not be needed pre-Vacuum.

-Some variables (till 'end of variables' comment) can be changed in console if needed and for personal tuning.